 And that brings us to where we are today!

 I moved to Washington state to plug into the strong and vibrant Homeschool Community because my passion is teaching Physical Education the right way!
-I have come to realize that there is a giant gap in the nationwide Homeschool, Adaptive Needs, Public Education, and Afterschool Communities regarding Physical Education.
-13GEM seeks to fill that gap with this Online PE Resource.
+I have come to realize that there is a giant gap in the nationwide Homeschool, Adaptive Needs, Public Education, and Afterschool Communities regarding Physical Education and one way 13GEM seeks to fill that gap with this Online PE Resource.
 The idea is to provide a comprehensive, reliable, and affordable PE resource that parents can turn to and implement at home when developing their student(s) homeschool and/or afterschool curriculum.
 Each individual skill and concept topic contains 5 parts:

 2. Skill Cues: instructs students on proper skill or concept performance